richo/snowplow-wiki/setup-guide/SnowPlow-setup-guide.md

 3. The [S3 / Hive storage](s3-hive-storage-setup), which runs on Amazon S3 and Elastic Mapreduce
 4. The [Hive based analytics](hive-analytics-setup), which runs on Amazon Elastic Mapreduce

 Setting up an account with AWS is a pre-requisite for running SnowPlow.
-This setup guide assumes you have an account and are familiar with the core Amazon services, especially S3.
+This setup guide assumes you have an account and are familiar with the core Amazon Web Services especially S3.

 [conceptual-architecture]: about-snowplow/images/conceptual-architecture.png